 - – History and social sciences of coastal societies (UBS) in French

-- – Management of coastal touristic activities and infrastructures (UBO) in French.
+- – Management of coastal touristic activities and structures (UBO) in French.

 - – Hydrography/oceanography (category A – ENSTA Bretagne)